Top 13 Development Guides for Designers and Developers

-Web designers will often have to use technologies like HTML5 and CSS3 to perfect their designs, while developers will want to explore more about User Experience and User Interface to make sure the software they’re building is according to the standard requirements of both standards.
+Web designers will often have to use technologies like HTML5 and CSS3 to perfect their designs.
+At the same time, developers will want to explore more about User Experience and User Interface to ensure the software they’re building is according to the standard requirements of both standards.
 And what about the browser?
-Both designers and developers are heavily involved with the browser, and it helps to get some guidance and insight in that area as well.
+Both designers and developers are heavily involved with the browser, and it helps to get some guidance and insight in that area.

-The following development guide resources will cover the basics of most popular scripting languages, as well as shed some light on tools that may just become your new favorites because of how convenient it is to use them.
+The following development guide resources will cover the basics of most popular scripting languages and shed some light on tools that may just become your new favorites because of how convenient it is to use them.